 As far as the main construction of the Tania culottes, the only other thing that changed is how we attach the waistband facing.
+You can sew the waistband facing in two different ways!
 The new method is very similar to the method used in the old instructions, but it now reduces the amount of hand sewing needed.
 But no worries!
 I’m actually going to show you both methods and you can decide for yourself what you’d like to do.
 You know, in case you really like hand sewing!

 Ok, let’s start with the new method first…